Spring 2020 classes have resumed online.Please visit

 DCCCD cares about its students’ academic, emotional and physical success.
-The (Campus Assessment, Response and Evaluation) CARE Team was created to accept referrals regarding individuals in distress, struggling with basic needs, experiencing unexpected crises or whose behavior raises concerns about their well-being or that of others.
+The CARE Team was created to accept referrals regarding individuals in distress, struggling with basic needs, experiencing unexpected crises or whose behavior raises concerns about their well-being or that of others.
 The CARE Team also addresses behaviors or mental, emotional or psychological health conditions that may be disruptive, harmful or pose a direct threat or risk to the health and safety of the Mountain View College community.

 CARE Team Online Referral Form.